-There will be 4 Discussion Board Forums throughout this course.
-The student is required to provide a thread in response to the provided topic for each forum.
+There will be 4 Discussions throughout this course.
+The student is required to provide a thread in response to the provided topic for each Discussion.
 Each thread is to be 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200 words.
-(Outcomes: A, D, E)
+(MLOs: A, D, E)

-The student is to research a Baptist figure (person), event (such as the Separatist Movement in England), or doctrine that is directly related to Baptist history.
+The student is to research a Baptist figure (person) or event (such as the Separatist Movement in England), that is directly related to Baptist history.
 For this assignment, the student is to select the topic he/she is going to complete the research paper on and also provide 10 sources in a current Turabian-style bibliography.
 Additionally, the student must provide a working thesis and initial conclusions drawn from research.
-(Outcomes: A, C, E)
+(MLOs: A, C, E)

-The student is to research a Baptist figure (person), event (such as the Separatist Movement in England), or doctrine that is directly related to Baptist history.
+The student is to research a Baptist figure (person) or event (such as the Separatist Movement in England), that is directly related to Baptist history.
 The student will write a 12–15-page paper on the research with at least 10 sources.
 The paper must adhere to current Turabian formatting.
-(Outcomes: A, C, E)
+(MLOs: A, C, E)

-The student will complete 3 essay tests for this course.
-Each Essay Test will be made up of 4 essay questions that must be answered with at least 300 words for each question.
-The student will have 1 hour and 30 minutes to complete the test.
-Each test will be open-book/open-notes.
-(Outcomes: A, B, C, D, E)
+The student will complete 3 essay quizzes for this course.
+Each quiz will be made up of 4 essay questions that must be answered with at least 300 words for each question.
+The student will have 1 hour and 30 minutes to complete the quiz.
+Each quiz will be open-book/open-notes.
+(MLOs: A, B, C, D, E)